pierrecabriere/plugandwork-contracts/Readme.md

-# Contracts app
+# Examples app
-Paw application to manage and sign files in contract.
+Paw application to manage and sign files in example.

 # Development
 ## Node app setup